ninchat/ninchat-embed/embed.md

 	User id for logging in a known user, `userAuth` is required if used.

+- `userMasterSign` : string

+	A cryptographic signature/token used when creating session.
+May be used e.g. for login authorization.

 - `userName` : string

 	Name to be used in chat.
 The name will be prompted when trying to send first message if not given.